1971–72 in English football: Diary of the season

 23 February 1972: Second division Sheffield Wednesday host touring Brazilians Santos at Hillsborough stadium in a match played on a weekday afternoon due to the miners' strike.
 37,000 spectators witness a 2-0 win for the Brazilian side who have Pelé in their line-up.

 4 March 1972: Leeds United beat Southampton 7–0 and will overtake Manchester City at the top of the table if they win their two games in hand.
 Manchester United are beaten for the sixth consecutive match in the League when they lose 2–0 to Tottenham Hotspur.

 6, 7 Match 1972: Derby County manager Brian Clough announces the signing of Nottingham Forest striker Ian Storey-Moore; this is disputed by the selling club and the player is in fact sold to Manchester United for £200,000.

 8 March 1972: Rodney Marsh moves from Queens Park Rangers to Manchester City for £200,000.

 31 March 1972: Brian Clough dismisses reports that he is to be Noel Cantwell's successor as Coventry City manager.
 Meanwhile, on the pitch, in the First Division, Leeds' failure to beat West Ham sees them miss the opportunity to top the table, victory for Millwall allows them to ascend to the summit of the Second Division ahead of Norwich City and Birmingham City, Third Division table-toppers Aston Villa pull away from AFC Bournemouth, and Grimsby Town move into second in the bottom tier (behind rivals Scunthorpe United) with a win over Reading, becoming the first League side to score 50 this season.

 1 April 1972: Derby County beat Leeds United 2–0 and take over at the top of the First Division.

 26 April 1972: Derby County win the Texaco Cup by beating Airdrieonians 2–1 on aggregate.
 Crystal Palace's 2–0 win over Stoke City relegates both Nottingham Forest and Huddersfield Town from the First Division.

 1 May 1972: Derby County, in their last League game of the season, beat Liverpool 1–0.
 Leeds United beat Chelsea 2–0 and will win the title if they can beat Wolverhampton Wanderers in their final fixture.

-6 May 1972: Leeds United win the FA Cup for the first time in their history by beating Arsenal 1–0 in the final at Wembley, with Allan Clarke heading the only goal in the second half.

 8 May 1972: Derby County win the League Championship as neither Leeds United nor Liverpool manage to win their final league games.
 Leeds would have overtaken Derby on goal average had they drawn with Wolverhampton Wanderers at Molineux, but lose 2-1, while Liverpool draw 0-0 with Arsenal at Highbury.

 11 May 1972: The First Division season ends when Tottenham Hotspur beat Arsenal 2–0 in the North London derby at Highbury.